JeremyMet/DES/README.md

 A DES is called #iterations time (from 10,000 to 100,000 with a 10,000 steps).
 Benchmark consists in computing DES(DES(...(DES(0x0))) where DES is called #iterations times.
 Benchmarks were run on a 3.6 GHz machine.

 I don't really know how to "interpret" the results.
 This "gap" was actually expected.
 However, it is trully substantial.
-Maybe, I did not code in a "pythonic" way, plus I'm quite sure Python does not "like" bit-level operations.
+Maybe, I did not code in a "pythonic" way, plus I'm quite sure Python does not "like" bit-level operations that much.